samisalkosuo/pipapp/README.rst

 If current directory is not good, you can specify directory where to create files and dirs::

-	-d, --dir DIR	Directory where to create files.
+	-d DIR, --dir DIR  Root directory where to create new project files and dirs.
+Default is current directory.

 About
 -----